 The second part of the puzzle is the environment.
 If the energy of the home has any disharmony in it (nothing personal), this can weaken the immune system also.
 Make sure everyone is as content as they can be and open with each other so the animals do not stress over their over concern for you.
 I often have my clients make a mixture of the following Bach flowers and spray it around the house to help detoxify negative energy from the environment.
 Walnut, Crabapple, Holly, Wild rose and Wild oat.
 Bathing with any natural shampoo (MAL SCENTS -Pets SHAMPOO) http://www.thepetwhisperer.com/products/essential-oils that kills them on contact due to its saponification properties should work.
 I have used natural dish soap and found it to kill them as well as anything.

-If you call Wondercide please tell them my Partner # ID 528
+If you call Wondercide please tell them you were referred by Dr. Stephen Blake

-For fleas and mosquitoes I have the owners follow up with an Essential Blend of oils consisting of one drop Lemon, Lemongrass and one drop of R. C. (blend of essential oils containing 4 blends of Eucalyptus species , Pine, Lavender, Cypress, Spruce, Myrtle, Marjoram and Peppermint.) per ounce of water and spraying this on the dogs after they are dried off.
+For fleas and mosquitoes I have the owners follow up with an Essential Blend of oils consisting of one drop Lemon, Lemongrass and one drop of R. C. (blend of essential oils containing 4 blends of Eucalyptus species , Cedar, Lavender, Cypress, Spruce, Myrtle, Marjoram and Peppermint.) per ounce of water and spraying this on the dogs after they are dried off.
 You can also spray them with this any time they are going into an area that is flea/tick or mosquito infested to help repel them.
 For Ticks I use one drop of each of the following oils in water and spray it on them each day they go out in tick-infested areas; Lavender, Lemon grass, Sage and Thyme.
-I do not recommend spraying essential oils on cats because of their sensitivity to strong odors, such as essentials.
+I do not recommend spraying essential oils on cats because of their sensitivity to strong odors, such as essentials except for expanded amounts of lavender and Frankincense massaged into their coat in small amounts as long as they tolerate it.
 I recommend using it in their bedding areas and places they sleep or hang out.
 I work internally with cats with European Walnut gemmotherapy 3 drops per day along with good nutrition, no vaccines, or chemicals of any kind put on or in them.

 Yard.
 Dish soap; put 2 ounces of dish soap in an Ortho hose sprayer bottle and fill the rest up with water.
 Spray the entire yard once or twice per week to kill adult fleas.
 Repeat as needed or weekly for prevention during flea season.
 Do not spray succulent plants or if you do rinse them off after spraying them.
 Wintergreen: 1/4 tsp per ounce of water in your hose sprayer. spray after the soap.
 This will kill the eggs not the fleas.
 Do this once per week until there are no fleas on your pets and then repeat as needed.